rogervieiraa/generate-from-gramar/README.md

 ## How to use
 You can see an example of how to generate and import on the [Main Method](https://github.com/rogervieiraa/generate-from-gramar/blob/master/src/com/generatefromgrammer/main/Main.java).
 Exemple of the files you can see on the example package.

+Or you can use in your console:

+` java -jar generator.jar `